Kairos-T/Data-RegEx/README.md

 # Data-RegEx
 Fake names, addresses and phone numbers created by AI.
+With reference from Corey Schafer

 Dave Martin